sebastianhaberey/easyborg/README.md

 ### Archive

-With _easyborg_ you can create a snapshot in each configured **archive repository** whenever you want.
+With Easyborg you can create a snapshot in each configured **archive repository** whenever you want.
 For example if you decide to tidy up your documents folder, a good strategy would be:

 1. Delete all files you want to get rid of forever (especially big files)